Pärnu: Waterbodies

-Ethnic groups
+Demographics

 Economy

 Today Pärnu is an economically balanced region with a comprehensive range of industries.
 Foreign investments and new businesses with up-to-date technologies have enhanced job creation and higher competitiveness of the businesses in the world markets.
 Several enterprises of Pärnu region stand out as the best in Estonia.

 Significant flows of exports from Pärnu region and South-Estonia pass through the Port of Pärnu which lies at the mouth of the Pärnu River.
 In recent years, the port has developed into an important regional harbour for south-western and southern Estonia.

 Pärnu's fame as a rehabilitation and holiday resort dates back to the middle of the 19th century.
 The foundation of the first bathing facility in 1838 is considered the birth date of Pärnu resort.
 Today Pärnu has all desirable qualities of a modern holiday resort – it has spas and rehabilitation centres, hotels, conference and concert venues, golf courses and tennis courts, restaurants and pubs.
-Long tradition of as a resort has made Pärnu well known in Finland and Scandinavian countries.
+It's long tradition as a resort has made Pärnu well known in Finland and Scandinavian countries.

 Tourism

 The majority of the tourists in Pärnu are Finns, Swedes and Russians.
 German, Latvian, and Norwegian tourists have also become more common.

 In 1837, a tavern near the beach was made into a bathing establishment.
 The establishment accommodated 5–6 bathrooms that provided hot seawater baths in summer and operated as a sauna in winter.
 The wooden building was burnt down in the course of World War I. In 1927, the present stone building of Pärnu Mud Baths was erected at the same site.
+Kursaal hall dating from 1880 which is close by is used for concerts.

 Since 1996 Pärnu has been known as Estonia's Summer Capital.

 Starting from 2015 the city of Pärnu hosts the annual Weekend Festival, the largest dance music festival in the Nordic and Baltic region.
 Stages are headlined by DJs from across the electronic dance music spectrum, with audiovisual support.
 Some of the past and upcoming artists to perform include Martin Garrix, David Guetta, Avicii, Steve Aoki, The Chainsmokers, Tiësto, Armin van Buuren, Hardwell, Robin Schulz, Afrojack, deadmau5, Knife Party, Desiigner and many more.

 Pärnu is also known for its seawall.
 According to legend, if a couple holds hands while journeying along the wall and kisses at its endpoint they will stay together forever.